input-output-hk/MIPs/MIP-timeout-continuation-considered-harmful/README.md

 ### Accidental Complexity Imposed by `timeout_continuation`

 In the current framework of the Marlowe protocol, `When` clauses serve as essential mechanisms for orchestrating user interactions or managing timeouts.
 However, this design is significantly encumbered by the `timeout_continuation` mechanism in non obvious way.
-Intended to safeguard against the locking of funds by ensuring contract progression, it introduces a significant layer of complexity and some unintended consequence - the requirement that the contract can always progress to its conclusion, even in the face of erroneous situations.
-This necessity manifests in several critical ways:
+Intended to safeguard against the locking of funds by ensuring contract progression, it introduces an unintended consequence - the requirement that the contract can always progress to its conclusion, even in the face of erroneous situations.

+I think that the most important language properties which `timeout_continuation` enforces on us are:

 * **Forced Continuity Through Defaulting Logic**: The protocol's requirement for uninterrupted progression to a `Close` operation—essential for the release of funds without risking their indefinite lock-up—mandates the implementation of defaulting logic for situations like division by zero, undefined variables or negative money transfers.
 This necessity introduces a vector for not obvious outcomes, undermining the protocol's reliability.